Cynth42/memory-game/README.md

 - The game begins when a card is clicked.
 Click on any card and you will see an image
 - Search for the identical image in other cards.
-- When you find the right one, both of them will stay flipped.
+- When you find the same image, both of them will stay opened.
-- If you didn't find it, both of them of the images will disppear.
+- If you didn't find it, both of the images will disppear.
 - Try to find identical images in as less moves as possible to get a better rate.
-- Match all 16 pairs of images cards.
+- Match all 16 pairs of images/cards.
 Once all pairs are turned over and matched, the game ends, displaying your score.

 ## Features